Lahat railway station (Indonesia)

 Lahat Station (LT) is a class I railway station located in Lahat, Lahat Regency, South Sumatra, Indonesia.
 The station is located at an altitude of +112 meters and is operated by the Regional Division III Palembang of Kereta Api Indonesia.

-There is also Lahat railway workshop located northeast of the station.
-The workshop served as maintenance facility for locomotives, passenger coaches and freight wagons in southern Sumatra railway operations.
+The Lahat railway workshop is located northeast of the station.
+The workshop serves as the maintenance facility for locomotives, passenger coaches and freight wagons in southern Sumatra railway operations.